eight04/wakfu-autobuild/README.md

 ------

 1. Static elemental mastery might not work correctly.
 To simplify the process e.g. "15 water mastery" will be converted to "15 mastery of 1 element".
-2. Per (1), if an item (e.g. [Catastro Cards](https://www.wakfu.com/en/mmorpg/encyclopedia/weapons/9963-katastro-cards)) has two (or more) static elemental mastery and `--element` is set to 1, the solver would incrrectly add all elemental mastery into the result.
+2. Per (1), [Rokau's Club](https://www.wakfu.com/en/mmorpg/encyclopedia/weapons/14650-rokau-club) is treated as "20 mastery of 2 random elements".

 3. Some classes get extra damage with specific stat e.g. Cra gains 3% damage inflicted for each `range`.
 Currently they are hand-crafted.
 Please raise feature requests to add more for other classes.